mohannadzidan/meow-api/readme.md

 The Server provides a number of endpoints (RESFTful endpoints)

 ## Authentication `/api/auth`
-Is done using JWT id token, an authorized request is sent with a header `id-token ` if the token is not specified, expired or invalid the response will have a status of 401 UNAUTHORIZED HTTP status code and an empty body.
+Is done using JWT id token, an authorized request is sent with a header `id-token` if the token is not specified, expired or invalid the request with fail with 401 UNAUTHORIZED HTTP status code.
 | METHOD | Description                              | implemented |
 |--------|------------------------------------------|-------------|
 |POST    | Authenticate user using email/password   | Yes         |